-Over the next 3 weeks, we’ll be giving you a list of crochet patterns, perfect for using up your small amounts of scrap yarn or odd skeins left over from other projects.
+Together, we have compiled a total of 52 free crochet patterns, perfect for using up your small amounts of scrap yarn or odd skeins left over from other projects.

-Share your projects made from these free patterns on social media, using #sbchallenge, so we can see your stash busting progress and cheer you on!
+Share your projects made from these free patterns on social media, using #sbchallenge, so we can see your stash busting progress!
 How many patterns do you think you’ll be able to make with your stash?

 Various Scrap Yarn Crochet project Ideas

 No time to browse now?
-Pin the post to come back later, and save it for the coming week’s releases!
+Pin the post to come back later!

 This pattern is great for using up small amounts of scrap yarn, especially cotton yarn.
 Crochet these sweet heart shape jar cosies to upcycle your empty glass jars.
 Use them as handy containers around the home, or pop a candle inside to use as a pretty candle holder.